nrwl/nx/docs/react/guides/configuration.md

 Tells Nx which branch and HEAD to use when calculating affected projects.

-- `defaultBase` defines the default base branch, defaulted to `master`.
+- `defaultBase` defines the default base branch, defaulted to `main`.

 ### Tasks Runner Options